-• In terms of time, an Output can occur too early, on time, too late, or not at all.
-(The category 'not at all', equivalent to the traditional 'omission', can be seen as an extreme version of 'too late'.
+- In terms of time, an Output can occur too early, on time, too late, or not at all.
+(The last category, 'not at all', can be seen as an extreme version of 'too late'.
 The consequence may be that Output either never occurred or that it occurred so late that it was useless.)
-An Output that is not available on time can affect the variability of downstream functions in several different ways.

-• In terms of precision, an Output can be precise, acceptable, or imprecise.
+An Output that is not available on time can affect the variability of downstream functions in several different ways. - In terms of precision, an Output can be precise, acceptable, or imprecise.
 (More detailed characterisations can of course also be used.)
 Because the Output provides the coupling between upstream and downstream functions, the meaning of precision is relative rather than absolute.